siposm/adt-demo-exam-2/README.md

     - `GetTweetNumberForMailType`
         - count how many tweets are created for each mail type.
 By mail type we mean the domain endings in the users' email like `@something.com` or `@hotmail.net`.
 - Call the methods from the main method.

+## Unit testing LINQ queries
+- Create a separate DLL to handle unit testing with the name of `Testing` for the project and `LinqTests` name for the class.
+- Create an Init method which will run exactly one time before all the tests to initialize the starting state.
+This includes the creation of the database, reading the xml and saving the records to the database after validation (just like it was made in the main function!).
+- Create a test named `Test_GetUsersWithHotmailAccount_FromDbReturnsTwo` which will check if the `GetUsersWithHotmailAccount` method returns exactly 2 records.
+- Create a test named `Test_GetUsersWithAtLeastOneOldTweet_ReturnsWithoutDuplicates` which will check if the `GetUsersWithAtLeastOneOldTweet` method returns exactly 3 records.
+For this, use a TestCase with the value 3 and check via variable.